pao214/mode32/README.md

 ## Memory Allocator

+### Buddy Allocator

+We allocate a page aligned memory of required size and abstract out an interface to allocate memory through buddy style allocation at the lowest level.
+Minimum granularity of allocation is page size and allocates contiguous aligned memory in powers of 2 multiples of page size.

+### Slab Allocator

-We allocate a page aligned memory of required size and abstract out a simple interface to allocate pages.
-On top of this is an allocator which allocates ojects based on the type.
-Internally the alocator allocates objects of same type in the same page.
-We allow object sizes that are more than or equal to 2 bytes and less than one-eigth of page size.
-Each page contains a free list from which allocations are be served.
-This memory allocator does not support cotinuous allocations and usage of continuous memory is supported through the usual memory allocators.
-However malloced memory is allowed to contain references to objects allocated from the memory allocator provided they are instantiated from the custom data type.
+Abstraction layer on top of buddy allocator.
+Allocates objects based on the type.
+Internally the alocator allocates objects of same type in the same contiguous memory called slab allocated from buddy allocator.
+Each slab contains a free list from which object allocations can be served.
+Arrays can also be allocated using the API.

 ## Switch Algorithm